 Manaslu circuit trekking is one of the most renowned trekking destinations in Nepal.
-It is more popular in 2022 while comparing to other trekking zones in Nepal.
+It is more popular in 2022 compared to other trekking zones in Nepal.

 What Makes the Manaslu Circuit Trekking Special?